hyperledger/aries-endorser-service/README.md

 ## Exposing the Endorser Agent using Ngrok

-By default the `./manage` script will start an ngrok process to expose the Endorser agent's endpoint, and the Endorser agent will use the ngrok url when publishign their endpoint.
+By default the `./manage` script will start an ngrok process to expose the Endorser agent's endpoint, and the Endorser agent will use the ngrok url when publishing their endpoint.

-If you don't want to do this (or if ngrok isnt workin' for ya) you can override this behaviour - just set environment variable `ENDORSER_ENV` to something other than `local`, and then set `ACAPY_ENDPOINT` explicitely.
+If you don't want to do this (or if ngrok isn't workin' for ya) you can override this behaviour - just set environment variable `ENDORSER_ENV` to something other than `local`, and then set `ACAPY_ENDPOINT` explicitly.

 For example to startup the Endorser to run exclusively within a docker network (for example to run the BDD tests ...  see later section ...):